asplake/agendashift-open/workshops/deep-dive.md

 The opportunity to practice skills acquired in Discovery and to reinforce the IdOO pattern:

+  * [Agendashift delivery assessment](assessments) – either set as prework or done in the workshop
-  * Survey debrief / obstacles
+  * Survey debrief
+  * Ideal / Obstacles
   * [15-minute FOTO] \(Classic)

-Both to provide input to this session and to set the tone for the workshop overall, the [Agendashift delivery assessment](assessments) is set in advance as prework.

 Additional material/exercises may cover:

-  * Mission, purpose, and identity
+  * Challenge Mapping
+  * Culture & Systems Thinking
+  * Empathy & framing
-  * Self-awareness and empathy
+  * Applicability
-  * Understanding and supporting the learning process

 ### 3. [Mapping]: Building a visual transformation plan